-How to Get a Provisional (Teen) License in Washington
+How to Get a Provisional (Teen) License in Washington?

 A Washington teen’s driver’s license — also called a provisional or intermediate license — is earned when the first-time driver graduates through the WA’s licensing program.
+To earn a provisional license in Washington, the teen must be at least 15 1/2 years old and have held a valid instruction permit for at least six months.
+The permit must also have been issued after passing DMV offices’ written and vision tests.

 There are three stages to the program: